HNow/HMC1012/README.md

 - About page telling the user about the game
 - Leaderboard to track wins in a row
 - Wins per session tracked on game page
+- Appealing visual buttons to interact with the game
+- Animations for winning and losing a round